SwingDev/bootstrap-bootstrap/README.md

 ./bootstrap.sh setup
 ```

-*NOTE*: setup scripts *must* be idempotent (able to run multiple times without adverse effects), as they will run multiple times - on each change to the setup scripts.

-*NOTE 2*: each setup script will be run up to 10 times, with a delay of 3 seconds (determined by it's exit code).
+**NOTE**: each setup script will be run up to 10 times, with a delay of 3 seconds (determined by it's exit code).

 ## Building only